Jibachkumar/FYP/server/Readme.md

+# working with database

+for database: using mongoDB atlas

 # project setup

 for restart backend: whenever we make change we have to restart the server to told the server is updated (hot reloading concept)